James Bryce (geologist)

-While examining a remarkable mass of eruptive granite at Inverfarigaig, on the shores of Loch Ness, he disturbed some loose stones by the strokes of his hammer, and caused the blocks above to fall on him, killing him instantaneously, 11 July 1877.
+While examining a remarkable mass of granite at Inverfarigaig, on the shores of Loch Ness, he disturbed some loose stones by the strokes of his hammer, and caused the blocks above to fall on him, killing him instantaneously, 11 July 1877.

+Personal life

+Bryce married Margaret (1813–1903), daughter of James Young, of Abbeyville, County Antrim, Ulster, in 1836.
+Their eldest son was James Bryce, later 1st Viscount Bryce (1838–1922), politician and diplomat; a younger son, (John) Annan Bryce (1843–1923), became an East India merchant and served as MP to Inverness.
+He was the uncle of Thomas Hastie Bryce (who also wrote on Arran).

-He is buried in the south-west section of the Grange Cemetery in Edinburgh.
-The grave is at the west end of a central east-west avenue in that section.
-His wife Margaret lies with him as does his son, John Annan Bryce (1843–1923) who served as MP to Inverness.
+Bryce is buried in the south-west section of the Grange Cemetery in Edinburgh.
+The grave is at the west end of a central east–west avenue in that section.
+His wife Margaret lies with him as does his son, John Annan Bryce.